Alex-Dods/Python-Calculator-with-Tkinter-GUI/README.md

 A Calculator built with Python and Tkinter GUI interface
 # Simple Calculator

-This is a simple calculator application I built using Python and Tkinter with inspiration from.
+This is a simple calculator application I built using Python and Tkinter.

 ## Features